15 On the road and off it.

 ‘Ideally they should revert to ownership by the original inhabitants.
 They are the traditional owners, after all.’

-‘Maybe the menu will make it here this century’, I said as we started to eat waited at our table.
+‘Maybe the menu will make it here this century’, I said as we waited at our table.
 The service is as slow as molasses and the cuisine no better.’

 ‘You’re telling me.
 And such small servings.
 We’d be better off barbequing some roadkill.
 How did you find your steak?’